SinLess-Games-LLC/Proxmox-k3s-gitops-template/README.md

 3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

 4. 🧠 Now it's time to pause and go get some motel motor oil ☕ and admire you made it this far!### 🎤 Flux w/ Cloudflare verification Steps

-_Mic check, 1, 2_ - In a few moments applications should be lighting up like Christmas in July 🎄

-1. Output all the common resources in your cluster.

-    📍 _Feel free to use the provided [kubernetes tasks](.taskfiles/Kubernetes/Taskfile.yaml) for validation of cluster resources or continue to get familiar with the `kubectl` and `flux` CLI tools._

-    ```sh
-    task kubernetes:resources
-    ```

-2. ⚠️ It might take `cert-manager` awhile to generate certificates, this is normal so be patient.

-3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

-4. 🧠 Now it's time to pause and go get some motel motor oil ☕ and admire you made it this far!

 #### 🌐 Public DNS